dmMaze/BallonsTranslator/README_EN.md

 - Open a folder containing images of a comic (manga/manhua/manhwa) that need translation by clicking the folder icon.
 - Click the `Run` button and wait for the process to complete.

-The font formats such as font size and color are determined by the program automatically in this process, you can predetermine those formats by change corresponding options from "decide by program" to "use global setting" in the config panel->Lettering. (global settings are those formats shown by the right font format panel when you are not editing any textblock in the scene)
+The font formats such as font size and color are determined by the program automatically in this process, you can predetermine those formats by change corresponding options from "decide by program" to "use global setting" in the config panel->Typesetting. (global settings are those formats shown by the right font format panel when you are not editing any textblock in the scene)

 ## Image Editing